Rebecca Taylor (fashion designer): Personal life

 She is married to Wayne Pate, who was introduced to her via mutual friends.
 Her younger sister, Victoria Taylor, is a nationally known jewellery designer in Wellington, New Zealand, and débuted her Tory Jewellery Company range at one of Rebecca Taylor's catwalk shows in New York.

 Rebecca Taylor Brand

 In January 2011, the Rebecca Taylor brand was acquired by Kellwood Company and Sun Capital Partners.

 In August 2019, Taylor stepped away from her company to pursue other fashion opportunities.

 In November 2019, Rebecca Taylor brand was acquired by Vince, a California-based contemporary label.

+In October 2023, CreditRiskMonitor reported that Rebecca Taylor's parent Vince Holding was nearing a potential Chapter 11 bankruptcy filing.